janiko71/aws-inventory/README.md

 I also have an alergy for hashtags :) so a different formatting style all over.

 # Usage.
-Create policies and attach the policies stated in inventory-policy- JSONs Create a dedicated user and attach only those policies (all read-only to avoid unnecessary permissions escalation) For now, the tested method is to run it locally, but the code has the potential to run as lambda + output to s3 bucket.
+* Create policies and attach the policies stated in inventory-policy-\* JSON files.
+* Create a dedicated user and attach only those policies (all read-only to avoid unnecessary permissions escalation)

+For now, the tested method is to run it locally, but the code has the potential to run as lambda + output to s3 bucket.

 # progress so far.